 Physical Health Benefits of Sex

 I thought I’d start with the most obvious one: exercise and muscle strength.
 Sex is work.
 Don’t get me wrong, it’s fun work, but it’s work nonetheless.
 Which is why it’s probably not surprising that sex can count as exercise.
 Foreplay, stimulation, outercourse, and intercourse (plus all the other aspects of sex) involve stretching, increased heart rate, and some form of physical exertion.
 If you’re out of shape, you might even be a little sore after knocking boots, comparable to how you’d feel after a good gym session.
 Of course, you get out what you put in (no pun intended), so the more strenuous the sex, the more benefits your muscles will get.

 However, I don’t suggest that you completely ditch the gym for the bedroom (or wherever it is that you like to get it on).
-Studies cited in this paper found that, on average, mixed-sex couples spent a mere 19 minutes having sex (including time before and during penetration).
+Studies have found that, on average, mixed-sex couples spent a mere 19 minutes having sex (including time before and during penetration).
 Which is probably not as long as your average gym session.
 The same paper cited a study that found the average length of female, same-sex encounters was 57 minutes, but that the sex was much less frequent than the mixed-sex couples.
 Which is probably not enough regular exercise to substitute for the gym.
 So really, consider sex as a supplement to your regular exercise routine, not a substitution for it.

 It’s widely understood that regular, moderate exercise can make for a happy and healthy heart.
 And, as previously stated, sex is exercise.
 So it makes sense that happy and healthy sexercise = happy and healthy heart.